 You can find stone circles, ancient earthworks, Neolithic dolmens and burial mounds all over the UK.
 There is even a recently discovered Seahenge made of oak timbers and an upside down oak tree, precisely dated - using tree rings - to 4050 BC.

 If prehistoric people fascinate you, a visit to the UK will leave you spoilt for choice.
-These destinations are my own favorites:
+These destinations are our favorites:

 Salisbury is a pretty walled city with Medieval lanes and a cathedral with the tallest spire in Britain.
 It's a great base for exploring the many attractions of the Wiltshire and nearby Somerset regions.
 But for anyone interested in prehistoric Britain, Salisbury is the gateway to what is arguably one of the most important prehistoric landscapes in the world.